techsenger/patternfx/README.md

 ### Composite Component <a name="composite-component"></a>

 Components can be either simple or composite.
 A simple component has no child components.
 A composite component has one or more child components.
+The use of `Composer` and `Mediator` is required only for components that manage children or dynamically create other components, such as dialogs, panels, or complex containers.
 Working with a composite component is one of the most challenging parts of using the platform for the following reasons:

 1. MVVM Gap.
 MVVM does not specify how child components should be created, how their lifecycle should be managed, or how they should be composed.